Putting Working Group Scorecards to Use: Turning Feedback into Meaningful Change

 Protecting Trust While Using Data

-Important caveat!
 Data only works when people trust how it is used.
 This means working group scorecards are used for reflection and learning, not ranking.
 System-level summaries are used for strategy and support, not blame.
-There needs to transparency about what the data will and will not be used for.
+There needs to be transparency about what the data will and will not be used for.

 Why This Matters